 Nope, you probably didn’t know that because it’s not common knowledge.
 Unless, you are one of the millions of individuals suffering from an undiagnosable, untreatable, unknowable disease or adverse reaction, then it is all too real.

 And though I focus of women’s health, men are not completely risk free.
 The British Medical Journal reports that when 3000 commonly used medications were reviewed, less than 50% had the appropriate data to suggest any efficacy whatsoever.
-Worse yet, because of publication bias, fraud, and the closed clinical trials system allows pharmaceutical companies hide their negative results behind the auspices of intellectual property, when already approved medications are re-evaluated using the previously closed trial data, the recommendations for use changed for 93% of the medications – 93%.
+Worse yet, because of publication bias, fraud, and the closed clinical trials system allows pharmaceutical companies hide their negative results behind the walls of intellectual property, when already approved medications are re-evaluated using the previously closed trial data, the recommendations for use changed for 93% of the medications – 93%.
 For cancer drugs, efficacy could be confirmed in only 11% of the studies reanalyzed.
 That’s just wrong.
 We can do better.
 We must do better.

 As I rattle off these stats, you might be thinking to yourself, ‘but Chandler, those adverse reactions, those drug side effects are rare, they wouldn’t, they couldn’t, happen to me or my family, we’re healthy.’
 Think again.

 According to the Mayo Clinic, 70% of all Americans take at least one pharmaceutical chronically, 50% take two, and 20% take five or more medications, even during pregnancy where 80% of women take at least one medications and 30% take four or more, an increase of more than 60% over the last 15 years.
 And don’t get me started about administering vaccines to pregnant women under the auspices of protecting the fetus.
 There are no data suggesting that a vaccine during pregnancy is anything more than a toxic cocktail that both mom and fetus have to survive, and many do not.
 None of these medications or vaccinations have ever been tested for safety or efficacy during pregnancy, read the package inserts.
-Similarly, infants, children and adolescents represent a key demographics for pharmaceutical marketing and once again, only 10-20% of pediatric medications were tested on children.
+Similarly, infants, children and adolescents represent key demographics for pharmaceutical marketing and once again, only 10-20% of pediatric medications were tested on children.
 We have no idea what illnesses we are initiating by our overuse of medications and vaccines.
 None.
 And therein lies the problem.

 We Need Your Help